 A short-term mortgage can be a good idea, if you budget for it.

 In response to my posting "Never Get an Adjustable Rate Mortgage" I received a SPAM posting from a Mortgage Broker in the UK.
 SpamBots patrol these blogs and then post "helpful responses" that link back to their commercial sites.
-I generally do not post such comments.
+I generally do not post such comments (UPDATE: This is one reason I have disabled comments).
 Often the sites they link to are promoting the exact sort of financial behavior I am criticizing.